rollup/plugins/packages/replace/README.md

 # @rollup/plugin-replace

-🍣 A Rollup which replaces strings in files while bundling.
+🍣 A Rollup plugin which replaces strings in files while bundling.

 ## Requirements